FAQ

 What happens to my data if I leave?

-MANTIS is free during our beta, so there's no billing to cancel.
-You can request a full export or deletion of your data at any time from Settings, and we'll confirm when it's done.
+You can request a full archive export or deletion of your data from Settings, and we'll confirm when it's done.
+Full archives are designed to include structured records and uploaded evidence documents.
+Commercial cancellation terms are handled in your vessel or fleet agreement.
 Our full retention terms are set out in the Privacy Policy.

 Does MANTIS integrate with other vessel management systems?

 Not yet.
-Custom integrations are available on enterprise plans — contact us to discuss your requirements.
+Custom integrations can be discussed for fleet customers — contact us to discuss your requirements.

 Still have questions? info@mantis-ihm.com